masikol/preprocess16S/README.md

-# Preprocessing of reads from 16S rDNA
+# 16S rDNA reads preprocessing

-1. Script **`"preprocess16S.py"`** is designed for preprocessing reads from 16S regions of rDNA.
+1. Script **`"preprocess16S.py"`** is designed to preprocess reads from 16S regions of rDNA.
 It works with Illumina pair-end reads.

 It's main dedication is to detect and remove reads, that came from other samples (aka **"cross-talks"**), relying on the information, whether there are PCR primer sequences in these reads or not.
 More precisely: if required primer sequence is